Detail of Aspen, Quilt by Jeanne Benson

+Welcome to part 4 of our series Meeting the Smithsonian Associates Studio Arts Event Representatives.
 Smithsonian Associates Studio Arts programs would be nearly impossible to run without the help of volunteers.
 After receiving specialized training through the Associates volunteer office, studio arts event representatives are poised and ready to assist both teachers and students in a variety of important ways.
-In return for their commitment which often spans eight weeks, volunteers have the option of actively participating in the class where they have been assigned.
+In return for their commitment which often spans eight weeks volunteers have the option of actively participating in the class where they have been assigned.
 In this special series of interviews, we offer our readers an insider’s perspective on our studio classes and share just a little bit about these special people who volunteer with Smithsonian Associates on a regular basis.
 We hope you enjoy meeting them.

-Interview with Smithsonian Associates Studio Arts Event Representative, Michelle Mulligan
+Interview with Smithsonian Associates Studio Arts Event Representative, Karen Benson

 Why did you decided to become a Smithsonian Associates Studio Arts volunteer?

 I was looking for some variety in my schedule.
 I also volunteer at Smithsonian Associates events and work in the office a few times a week.

 What is most rewarding for you about volunteering?